scritcash/scrit-whitepaper/scrit-whitepaper.md

 mints from increasing the monetary supply.

 Reducing the monetary supply requires the spending of DBCs without issuing new ones.
-For this DBCs can simply be reissued to an ACS that provably unusable.
+For this DBCs can simply be reissued to an ACS that is provably unusable.
 These DBCs fall out of the circulation at the end of their verification epoch, effectively reducing the monetary supply.